java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 If you receive this error, Windows cannot find the compiler [`javac`](doc:javac).

 Here's one way to tell Windows where to find `javac`.
 Suppose you installed the JDK in `C:\jdk19`.
-At the prompt you would type the following command and press Enter:
+At the prompt, type the following command and press \<Enter\>:

 ```shell
 C:\jdk19\bin\javac HelloWorldApp.java
 ```

 If you choose this option, you'll have to precede your `javac` and `java` commands with `C:\jdk19\bin\` each time you compile or run a program.
-To avoid this extra typing, consult the section Updating the `PATH` variable in the JDK 19 installation instructions.
+To avoid this extra typing, consult the section [Updating the `PATH` variable](<!-- NOTE: Missing hyperlink -->) in the JDK 19 installation instructions.

 ```shell
 Class names, HelloWorldApp, are only accepted if annotation processing is explicitly requested
 ```

 If you receive this error, you forgot to include the `.java` suffix when compiling the program.
-Remember, the command is `javac HelloWorldApp.java` not `javac HelloWorldApp`.
+Remember, the command is `javac HelloWorldApp.java`, not `javac HelloWorldApp`.

 #### Common Error Messages on UNIX Systems